pacs-course/pacs-examples/Examples/CONTENT.md

 since several examples make use of the utilities.

   - `LinearAlgebraUtil` A second set of utilities more specialised for linear algebra (but not only).
-Have a look there are several goodies.  **You should go in the directory and type**
+Have a look there are several goodies.  **You should go in that directory and type**

 ```
     make
     make install
 ```

-since several examples make use of the utilities.
+since a few examples make use of the utilities.

 - `GenericFactory`.
 Copied also in `Utility`, it is a generic object factory.
 You may use and specialize it for your needs.
 - `muParserInterface` Some examples on how to interface with [MuParser](https://beltoforion.de/article.php?a=muparser) and [MuParseX](https://beltoforion.de/article.php?a=muparserx) libraries for parsing mathematical expressions.
 Use them as a guideline if you plan to use these tools.
 The source of the libraries are contained in the
-`Extra` folder: you need to installation them before being able to compile the example.
 - `LoadLibraries` An utility to hold dynamically loaded  libraries (you have it also in `FactoryPlugin`).
-I simplifies recolling all the toools to access dynamic libraries and it implements the RAII principle.
+I simplifies recolling all the tools to access dynamic libraries and it implements the RAII principle.
+`../Extra` folder.
+Some addituional utilities taken from external software. ** To install also the utilites in the `../Extra` folder, used by some examples, go there and follow the instructions in the `README.md` file **

 ## Basic Examples ##
   * `Aggregates` Show some feature of *aggregates*, a particular type of classes that have to satisfy some requirements, see [here for instance](https://en.cppreference.com/w/cpp/language/aggregate_initialization), and allow very useful constructs.